-Performance measures 2017/18 result 2018/19 target 2018/19 result Rating Explanation Part 4 of the drinking water standards for zones (bacteria compliance criteria) 17 18 (no. of zones that comply out of 18) 18 The extent to which Council's drinking water supply complies with: Part 4 of the drinking water standards (bacteria compliance criteria) New 4 (no. of plants that comply out of 4) 4 (no. of plants that comply out of 4) Part 5 of the drinking water standards (protozoal compliance criteria) 15 4 (no. of plants that comply out of 4) 4 This year we are reporting on the 4 plants that relate to part 5.
+Performance measures 2017/18 result 2018/19 target 2018/19 result Rating Explanation Part 4 of the drinking water standards for zones (bacteria compliance criteria) 17 18 (no. of zones that comply out of 18) 18 The extent to which Council's drinking water supply complies with: Part 4 of the drinking water standards (bacteria compliance criteria) New 4 (no. of plants that comply out of 4) 4 (no. of plants that comply out of 4) Part 5 of the drinking water standards (protozoal compliance criteria) 15 4 (no. of plants that comply out of 4) 4 This year we are reporting on the 4 plants that relate to part 5 .
 Where Council attends a call-out in response to a fault or unplanned Attendance for urgent call-outs: from the time that Council receives notification to the time that service personnel reach the site 38 minutes less than or equal to 1 hour 36 minutes Target met. interruption to its networked reticulation system, the following median response times measured: Resolution of urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption 88 minutes Less than or equal to 4 hours 117 minutes Target met.
 Where Council attends a call out in response to a fault or unplanned interruption to its networked reticulation system, the following median response times measured: Attendance for non-urgent call-outs: from the time that Council receives notification to the time that service personnel reach the site 1 Less than or equal to 5 days 1 Day Of 444 complaints made this year, 438 met the 5 day response timeframe.
 Resolution of non-urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption 1 5 days 1 Day Target met.
-The total number of complaints received by Council about any of the following (expressed per 1000 connections to the networked reticulation system): Drinking water clarity Drinking water taste Drinking water odour Drinking water pressure or flow Continuity of supply The local authority's response to any of 26 per 1,000 connections less than or equal to 25 per 1,000 connections 18.25 per 1,000 connections Our flushing programme in Huntly appears to be helping in the number of complaints we are receiving from the Huntly area.
-The average consump these issues tion of drinking water per day e Waikato District.
+Drinking water clarity Our flushing The total number of complaints received Drinking water taste programme in by Council about any of the following Drinking water odour Drinking water pressure 26 per 1,000 less than or equal to 25 18.25 per Huntly appears to be helping in the number of (expressed per 1000 connections or flow Continuity of supply connections per 1,000 connections 1,000 connections complaints we 1000 connections to the networked reticulation system): The local authority's response to any of these issues connections are receiving from the Huntly area.
+The average consumption of drinking water per day per resident within the Waikato District.
 240L per annum 270L or less per day 240L Our service level remains consistent.
 The percentage of real water loss from Council's networked reticulation system.
 Combined System Varied between plants from 10% and 44% <30% 25.6% Target met

-^{}Our district-wide water metering programme should help us to track, locate and fix water loss from household and Council infrastructure and we expect to see improvements in our results each year going forward.
+Our district-wide water metering programme should help us to track, locate and fix water loss from household and Council infrastructure and we expect to see improvements in our results each year going forward.